Chintagious/pls-cli/docs/commands.md

 │ --help                        Show this message and exit.                    │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ───────────────────────────────────────────────────────────────────╮
-│ add          Add a Task ✨ (Add task name inside quotes)                     │ │ clean        Clean up tasks marked as done 🧹                                │ │ clear        Clear all tasks 🗑                                              │
+│ add          [[Category]] Add a Task ✨ (Add task name and category          │ │              inside quotes)                                                  │ │ clean        Clean up tasks marked as done 🧹                                │ │ clear        Clear all tasks 🗑                                              │
+│                                                                              │
 │ del          Delete a Task                                                   │
 │ delete       Delete a Task                                    (deprecated)   │ │ done         Mark a task as done ✓                                           │
-│ edit         Edit a task by id ✏️  (Add task name inside quotes)              │ │ move         Change task order 🔀                                            │ │ showtasks    Show all Tasks 📖                                (deprecated)   │
+│ edit         Edit a task by id ✏️  (Add task name inside quotes)             │ │                                                                              │
+│ move         Change task order 🔀                                            │
+│ showtasks    Show all Tasks 📖                                (deprecated)   │
 │ tasks        Show all Tasks 📖                                               │